ankur512512/eqworks/README.md

 https://hub.docker.com/r/ankur512512/eqworks-api/tags

-These published images are then used in the next steps in `kubernetes`.
+This published image is then used in the next steps in `kubernetes`.

 ## 3. Infrastructure codification

 In this step we will use the `terraform` manifests to automatically create pods and services for both api and db.
 We will be creating `ClusterIP` service for db as we want it to be used internally by the api only and `NodePort` service for the api as we want to be able to access it from outside the k8s cluster (on cloud infrastructure `LoadBalancer` service could be used as well).
+For the db part, I have used a db image that I built having all the data taken from the backup database server already, as using volume mounts was not that straight forward with `minikube`.

 Please export the below environment variables first:

 ```
-## Give any value of your choice
+## Give any value of your choice to connect to postgresql database

-$ export TF_VAR_db_user=ankur
+$ export TF_VAR_db_user=ankur   #Username to access your database
-$ export TF_VAR_db_pass=ankur123
+$ export TF_VAR_db_pass=ankur123  #Password to access your database
 ```

 After this, run the below shell script to automatically `initialize` and `apply` the terraform code.